tiepdotme/jpmacmanus.me/about.md

 # Experience

 **Research Assistant**
-*Unversity of Bristol - Summer 2019*
+*University of Bristol - Summer 2019*
 \- Working on a research project concerning quantum speed-ups of classical algorithms, within the School of Maths.

 **GCSE and A-Level Mathematics Tutor**